vanilla/docs/content/developer/contributing/coding-standard-typescript.md

 All files _MUST_ end with a single blank line.

-A file wiht a default export _MUST_ be named the same as the export.
+A file with a default export _MUST_ be named the same as the export.

 ### 3.2.
 Character Encoding